 Define the patterns and arcs that emerge.

 This is where the brainstorming turns into a structure.
 There will still be a ton of detail or items people were unsure how to categorize.
-But you’ll see a pattern emerge.
+But you’ll see a pattern emerge, and those triggers and customer touch points with your brand will help to define the customer journey.

 Add naming and milestones.